fail2ban/fail2ban/.github/ISSUE_TEMPLATE.md

-_Please fill out following information while also paying attention to comments.
-Depending on your issue not all fields might apply -- just remove those which do not apply, and remove the comments.
-Thanks!_
+_We will be very grateful, if your problem was described as completely as possible, enclosing excerpts from logs (if possible within DEBUG mode, if no errors evident within INFO mode), and configuration in particular of effected relevant settings (e.g., with ` fail2ban-client -d | grep 'affected-jail-name' ` for a particular jail troubleshooting).
+Thank you in advance for the details, because such issues like "It does not work" alone could not help to resolve anything!
+Thanks! (remove this paragraph and other comments upon reading)_

 ### Environment:

-#### Your OS (including release name/version):
-#### Fail2Ban version:

-_If your Fail2Ban version is outdated, and you can't verify that the issue persists in the recent release, better seek support from the distribution you obtained Fail2Ban from_
+_Fill out and check (`[x]`) the boxes which apply.
+If your Fail2Ban version is outdated, and you can't verify that the issue persists in the recent release, better seek support from the distribution you obtained Fail2Ban from_

+- Fail2Ban version (including any possible distribution suffixes):
+- OS, including release name/version:
+- [ ] Fail2Ban installed via OS/distribution mechanisms
+- [ ] You have not applied any additional foreign patches to the codebase
+- [ ] Some customizations were done to the configuration (provide details below is so)

 ### The issue: